notPlancha/sveltify-creator/README.md

-# Spicetify Creator
+# Sveltify Creator

-Spicetify Creator is a tool to compile modern Typescript/Javascript code to Spicetify extensions and custom apps.
+Sveltify Creator is a tool to compile modern Typescript/Javascript code to Spicetify extensions and custom apps, now with possibility of using svelte instead of react (or in combination!)

 ## Features
-- Typescript and React syntax
+- Typescript, React and svelte syntax
 - Import node packages
 - CSS/SCSS with PostCSS support
 - Extremely fast compile time with esbuild.